raphaelquast/EOmaps/README.md

 ### Use callback functions to interact with the map
 #   (NOTE: you can also define custom callbacks!)
-# - click callbacks are executed if you click anywhere on the map
+# - Click callbacks are executed if you click anywhere on the map
+#   (Use keypress-modifiers to trigger only if a button is pressed)
 m.cb.click.attach.mark(shape="geod_circles", radius=1e5, button=3)
 m.cb.click.attach.peek_layer(layer="layer 2", how=0.4)
-#   use keypress-modifiers to trigger only if a button is pressed
 m.cb.click.attach.annotate(modifier="a")
-# - pick callbacks identify the closest datapoint
+# - Pick callbacks identify the closest datapoint
 m.cb.pick.attach.annotate()
-# - keypress callbacks are executed if you press a key on the keyboard
+# - Keypress callbacks are executed if you press a key on the keyboard
 #   (using "m.all" ensures that the cb triggers irrespective of the visible layer)
 m.all.cb.keypress.attach.switch_layer(layer="base", key="0")
 m.all.cb.keypress.attach.switch_layer(layer="layer 2", key="1")